11/8/2021 Ivan Sanchez for CIRI

-CIRI-developed CRISM tool selected for Homeland Security Startup Studio 2021 program
+The CIRI-developed CRISM tool was selected as the winner of the Homeland Security Startup Studio (HSSS) 2021 program.

-11/8/2021 12:15:18 PM Ivan Sanchez for CIRI
+Written by Ivan Sanchez for CIRI

-A cybersecurity risk measurement tool developed at the Critical Infrastructure Resilience Institute, a DHS Center of Excellence at the University of Illinois Urbana-Champaign, was recently selected as the winner of the Homeland Security Startup Studio (HSSS) 2021 program
+A cybersecurity risk measurement tool developed at the Critical Infrastructure Resilience Institute, a DHS Center of Excellence at the University of Illinois Urbana-Champaign, was recently selected as the winner of the Homeland Security Startup Studio (HSSS) 2021 program.

 The risk measurement tool known as the Cyber Risk Scoring and Mitigation (CRISM) tool measures the security capabilities of the software and hardware that comprise a company’s cloud IT infrastructure.
 Over the last several years, the research team, called Charisma Cyber, developed an analytics engine for the tool.